 Decarbonising energy systems is a crucial step towards mitigating the effects of global warming.
 The European Union and a growing list of countries around the world have identified biogas and biomethane as critical sources of carbon-neutral, renewable power.

 Biogas is the raw, unrefined product of the AD process.
-Producing it involves taking organic materials like agricultural byproducts, sewage sludge and food waste and using bacteria to break them down in controlled environments that are free from oxygen.
-The breakdown of the organic material produces gases like methane and carbon dioxide, as well as small amounts of hydrogen sulfide and water vapour.
+Producing it involves taking organic materials like agricultural byproducts including manure and other organic waste like sewage sludge and using bacteria to break them down in controlled environments that are free from oxygen.

 While biogas presents a valuable source of carbon-neutral energy, the impurities and low methane content, between 45 to 75 per cent by volume, decreases its energy efficiency.
 Biogas has a lower heating value (LHV) ranging from 16 megajoules per cubic metre (MJ/m3) to 28 MJ/m3.